Choked Kenya port embodies challenge for new president

 But handing more power to the regions comes with risks.
 Though it may bring more investment, Kenyans long used to the grubby dealings of their politicians fear it may also add a new layer of corruption that will siphon off state funds.

-"Hitherto, all the development has been channelled to the capital city," National Chamber of Commerce and Industry Chairman James Mureu said.
-"But a devolved government will decentralise development and take it back to the grassroots."
+"Hitherto, all the development has been channeled to the capital city," National Chamber of Commerce and Industry Chairman James Mureu said.
+"But a devolved government will decentralize development and take it back to the grassroots."

 "It seems the economy will not break through that 5 to 6 percent level of growth unless there is a significant spending on infrastructure," said Phumele Mbiyo, regional head of macroeconomic research at CFC Stanbic Bank.